vineethkumarv/sv-wiki/Structure-and-Union.md

                                                   Fig 3:  Data alignment of packed union

-The figure shows that bit datatype  and '[7:0]' -8bit is used.
+The figure shows that bit datatype  and 8bit  size is used.
 Inside packed union , all members should be same type of element and same size .
+Here 8 bit size allocated for all union members.

 ## Output: